 An old English tradition describing the four things a bride must carry at her wedding:

-The final line "...And a silver sixpence in her shoe" is all-but-forgotten nowadays, at least in part because sixpence pieces aren't used any more in Britain and never were in the USA.
-Some people buy antique coins especially (for considerably more than 6p) — whether that also counts towards their Something Old is up for debate.
+The final line "...And a silver sixpence in her shoe" is all but forgotten nowadays, at least in part because sixpence pieces aren't used anymore in Britain and never were in the USA.
+Some people buy antique coins especially for the purpose (and for considerably more than 6p); whether that also counts towards their Something Old is up for debate.

 - The Plot Coupons in Wedding Peach, called the "Saints Something Four".
-Each of the four girl gets one and they become a Holy Hand Grenade in the second Season.
+Each of the four girls gets one and they become a Holy Hand Grenade in the second Season.